vanesascode/vanesascode/README.md

 ###

-I'm also enrolled at [4GeeksAcademy](https://github.com/4GeeksAcademy)'s full stack Bootcamp.
+I'm part of [4GeeksAcademy](https://github.com/4GeeksAcademy)'s community.

 ###
 ***
 ###
-## Here you will find lots of `code and useful notes` of my studying process.
+## In this Github you will find my `projects` and lots of `notes` of my continuous learning.

-I am uploading all my practice projects with LOTS of notes in the code and/or readme.md. 🤔 Maybe they are useful for you too if you are also a student?

 👉 Click on the repositories and have a look! 👀